Born: May 12, 1925

 Died: March 26, 2012

 Sisto Joseph Averno was born May 25, 1925 in Paterson.
 A tough, strapping athlete with good speed and strength, he made a name for himself on the gridiron for Paterson High School.
-Sisto turned down college scholarships to joined in the Navy at 17, doctoring his birth certificate in order to enlist.
+Sisto turned down college scholarships to join the Navy at 17, doctoring his birth certificate in order to enlist.
 He saw action in the South Pacific during World War II as part of a destroyer gunnery team.

 Upon his return, Sisto was informed that two of his scholarship offers were still on the table.
 He picked Muhlenberg College in Pennsylvania over the University of Maryland, and continued his football career while majoring in philosophy.
-After graduating in1950, Sisto went undrafted by the pros, but made the Baltimore Colts, one of the AAFC teams invited to join the league that year, as a walk-on.
+After graduating in1950, Sisto went undrafted by the pros, but made the Baltimore Colts, one of the AAFC teams invited to join the NFL that year, as a walk-on.

 The Colts disbanded after the 1950 campaign and the NFL made the Baltimore players part of the 1951 college draft.
 Tittle, Spavital, Stone and Mutryn all went in the first round.
 Although he already had a season under his belt, Sisto was the last player chosen, by the Cleveland Browns.
-Donovan also taken by Cleveland.
+Donovan was also taken by Cleveland.
 Sisto and Artie had zero chance of making the powerhouse Browns.
 Head coach Paul Brown called them into his office to give them the bad news, but also let them know he had traded them to the New York Yanks so they could play close to home.
-Brown was likely reluctant to let the two second-year pros hang around camp and learn his defense, only to take it to their next stop.
+Brown was likely reluctant to let the two second-year pros hang around camp much longer and learn his defense, only to take it to their next stop.
 For the brief time they were Browns, the pair were treated like human tackling dummies.

 As fate would have it, the Yanks also managed only one victory before going out of business.
 The franchise was transferred to Dallas for the 1952 season, and Sisto became a Texan.
 This team was just as bad as the previous two, finishing with a lone victory before going belly-up.
 Sisto landed back in Baltimore in 1953 with the reconstituted Baltimore Colts.
 He played guard and middle linebacker and rarely came off the field.
 The Colts started well with a 3–2 record, but lost their final 7 games.
 The Baltimore defense included Donovan, Bill Pellington, Bert Rechichar and Don Shula.
 This version of the Colts would soon become a title contender, but Sisto was pushing 30 and dealing with years worth of wear and tear.
 The 1954 season would be his last in the NFL.
 He appeared in three games before calling it a career.